keu/docs/software_versioned_docs/version-0.23/install-packages.md

 ## Install Packages via Astronomer

-If you're deploying the Astronomer Certified Docker image via Astronomer CLI, there are alternative workflows for installing packages and other dependencies to your image.
+If you're deploying the Astronomer Certified Docker image via Astronomer Software CLI, there are alternative workflows for installing packages and other dependencies to your image.
 For more information, read [Customize Images](customize-image.md).